 - Brushing too hard or using a hard-bristled toothbrush.
 This can wear down enamel, causing dentin to become exposed, or encourage gum recession.

 - Gum recession.
-This often happens in people suffering from periodontal disease, and it exposes the dentin.
+This often happens in people suffering from gum disease, including gingivitis.
+Gum recession exposes the dentin.

 - Cracked teeth.
-These can become filled with bacteria from plaque and cause inflammation in the pulp of the tooth.
+Cracks can become filled with bacteria from plaque and cause inflammation in the pulp of the tooth.
 In more severe cases, it may lead to abscess and infection.

 - Teeth grinding or clenching.
 This can wear down enamel.

 - Long-term use of mouthwash.
 Some over-the-counter mouthwashes contain acids.
-If you have exposed dentin, the acids can make existing tooth sensitivity worse and also further damage the dentin layer.
+If dentin is exposed, the acids can worsen existing tooth sensitivity and further damage the dentin layer.
 There are neutral fluoride mouthwashes available that might be a better option.